Yedioth Ahronoth: Since 2007: In competition with Israel Hayom

 De-Beer was replaced as editor by Ron Yaron in 2011.
 As of 2017, the paper is headed by Noah Mozes's son, Arnon Mozes.
 In January 2017, secret recordings were released of conversations between Prime Minister Benjamin Netanyahu and Mozes discussing a potential deal in which the newspaper would provide better coverage of Netanyahu in exchange for the government limiting the circulation of competitor Israel Hayom.

-As of 2020, Yedioth Ahronoth was the second most read newspaper in Israel, with a 21.5% readership exposure, losing only to the freely-distributed Israel HaYom, which had a 23.7% exposure.
-Haaretz was the third most read newspaper in Israel, with a 4.9% readership, followed by Maariv with 4.5%.

-In 2022, a TGI survey indicated that Yedioth Ahronoth has a 23.9% weekday readership exposure, second only to Israel HaYom, with 31%, and followed by Haaretz with 4.7% and Maariv with 3.5%.
+This led to the opening of "Case 2000" corruption investigation against Netanyahu.